Osteosarcoma (Bone Cancer in Children)

 Follow-up care

-If surgery was performed, your child will be examined by the surgeon about 1 to 2 weeks after surgery, then again at three and six months post-surgery.
-If your child had reconstructive surgery, she may require long-term follow-up care to monitor the joint replacement, allograft or fibular grafting.
-Children who had a limb amputation or rotationplasty will need to be fitted with a prosthetic and routine adjustments as they grow.
+If your child had reconstructive surgery, they may require long-term follow-up care to monitor the joint replacement, allograft or fibular grafting.
+Children who had a limb amputation or rotationplasty will need to be fitted with a prosthetic and receive routine adjustments as they grow.

-Follow-up care and ongoing support and services are available at our Main Campus and throughout our CHOP Care Network.
+Follow-up care and ongoing support and services are available at our Main Campus and our specialty care centers in King of Prussia, PA, and Voorhees, NJ.
 Our team is committed to partnering with parents and referring physicians to provide the most current, comprehensive and specialized care possible for your child.

-If your child needs continued monitoring into adulthood, she can continue to see some of the same doctors who treated her.
+Children who need continued monitoring into adulthood can continue to see some of the same doctors who treated them.
 CHOP’s Bone and Soft Tissue Tumor Program works closely with Penn Medicine.
-For families who live farther away and need continued monitoring, our clinical professionals will help your child transition to adult care near home.
+For families that live farther away and need continued monitoring, our clinical professionals will help your child transition to adult care near home.

 Outlook

 Children's Hospital of Philadelphia has an excellent track record of treating children diagnosed with bone cancers like osteosarcoma.
-Both the Division of Orthopaedics and the Cancer Center are consistently ranked among the best in the nation by U.S. News & World Report.
+Both the Orthopedic Center and the Cancer Center are consistently ranked among the best in the nation by U.S. News & World Report.

 As with any cancer, prognosis and long-term survival can vary greatly from child to child, however.
 Prompt medical attention and aggressive therapy are important for the best prognosis.